AlgoTradingHub/theplatform-book/source/reference/types/ptables.md

 # Partitioned tables

 Special way of storing tables splitting whole table by records.
-Criteria for splitting is duplicating values of single or several fields.
+Criteria for splitting is duplicating vаlues of single or several fields.
 In other words, it's table grouping by fields.
 This format naturally suits time series data.

 Fields to group partition by are called partition fields.
 For instance, partitioning by dates/months/years/etc.

 Partitioned table is a table consisting of a set of partitioned vectors.
-They also have keys/field names - symbol vector & values/field vectors.
+They also have keys/field names - symbol vector & vаlues/field vectors.

 Partitioned tables will be called ptables for brevity.